 FOR MORE INFORMATION

-We are happy to discuss these and other options with you.
-Call Kim at 865-523-8008.
 To find out more about planned giving options, we strongly recommend that you consult your attorney, and your tax or financial advisors.
 You can also ask your attorney or financial advisor to contact us.
 Each inquiry is handled confidentially and places you under no obligation.